stumpapp/stump/packages/website/src/pages/faq.md

 - Language support (currently only English)
   - Once more of the core features are implemented, I'll be prioritizing language support

-You can track the development of these targeted features [here](https://github.com/users/aaronleopold/projects/2).
+If you're interested in tracking the development of specific features, you can take a look at the [V1 Project Board](https://github.com/users/aaronleopold/projects/2).
 If you have any suggestions or ideas, feel free to reach out!

 ## Benchmarks

-{% callout title="Testing scenario" icon="note" %}
+{% callout title="Testing Scenario" icon="note" %}
-2018 Macbook Pro 13" (1.4 GHz i5), basic Stump configuration with a library of ~100 comics.
+2018 Macbook Pro 13" (1.4 GHz i5), basic Stump configuration with a library of ~200 comics.

 **Steps**: Boot stump, log into account, queue 3 scan jobs on library, exit when last job finishes.
 {% /callout %}